How Much Walking Does a Chihuahua Need? [Exercise Guide]

 What to Do If My Chihuahua Doesn’t Want to Exercise?

-If your Chihuahua is not very active, there are a few things you can do to help them get more exercise.
+If your Chihuahua is not motivated to exercise or is acting lazy, there are a few things you can do to help them get more exercise.

-By switching things up, you can help your Chihuahua get the exercise they need to stay healthy and happy.
+By switching things up, you can motivate your Chihuahua to get the exercise they need to stay healthy and happy.

 Can Chihuahuas Go Swimming?